-And Yosef harnessed his carriage and reached Jerusalem towards evening he met with his beloved Yosef whom he had not seen for twenty-two years and w hom he had thought to be dead, did not fall upon his son's neck but, says the Midrash, recited the Shema.
-Yaakov wished to capture the love which welled up in him w hen he saw his son and dedicate it wholly to Hashem.
+And Yosef harnessed his carriage and reached Jerusalem towards evening he met with his beloved Yosef whom and rushed to his father's beis me- he had not seen for twenty-two drash.
+The Rebbe did not give his son years and w hom he had thought to be dead, did not fall upon his son's neck turned to the baal tefillah and nodded but, says the Midrash, recited the Shema.
+Yaakov wished to capture the love which welled up in him when he saw his son and dedicate it wholly to Hashem.
 He wished to show that his love for Hashem was even greater than that for his beloved son, to bear out the verse of the Shema - "And you shall love Hashem your G-d with all your heart..."